sourcegraph/handbook/content/departments/support/team/nonso-readme.md

 ### My view on customer support

-At its core, support is really about what most of us were taught as kids - be kind to starngers, do all you can to help people and give your best every single time.
+At its core, support is really about what most of us were taught as kids—be kind to strangers, do all you can to help people and give your best every single time.

 ### Preferred learning styles